“You know Bobby Kennedy was killed there?”

 I kiss him as thanks.
 He makes me so happy.
 Although, I believe I’m such a great swimmer, I won’t need the fins.

 We drive to Du-Par’s on Ventura Boulevard for their pancakes.
-Jake just has coffee, so I finish his flapjacks.
-I call them ‘flapin’ jakes.’
+Jake just has coffee, so I finish his flapjacks, or as I call them, ‘flapin’ jakes.’
 It’s really hot in the Valley at just 10 am.
 We drive up Laurel Canyon and turn west on Mulholland Drive.
 When we’re close to Deadman’s Curve, I speed up.
 Jake whoops and hollers as we skid around the twisty road.
 He can act crazy, too.
 I slow down and we stop at the overlook.
 We make out for a couple of minutes, until another car pulls into the parking area.
 We calm down.
 It’s another hour’s drive to the Kanen Road turnoff and descent to Zuma Beach.
 Jake promises to take me to the gay Mexican Restaurant in Santa Monica after our day at the beach.

 The sand is so hot on our feet, that we run all the way to the water’s edge.
 We cool our feet off in the cold water.
 The air is approaching 100 degrees while the water is barely 60.
 Finally sitting on the wet sand, I look out at the breaking waves.
 They’re much bigger than the last time.
 Jake explains that in the winter, the North Pacific experiences massive winter storms.
 The swells travel thousands of miles before breaking on west-facing California beaches.